 - Making intelligent comments on something that interests you.

-- Referencing a portion of an article is Ok so long as it is indented within quotes (like here) and has context to what YOU have to say.
+- Referencing a portion of an article is Ok and can add background and context to what YOU have to say.

 - Providing of course that you do have something intelligent to add to the content you quoted.